 - Thyme *

 Choose your favorite essential oil to add to your DIY coconut oil toothpaste, or pick two or three to blend together.

 Orange, cinnamon, and clove would be a great combination.
-Pink grapefruit and spearmint would be another interesting blend.
-I personally love peppermint mixed with tea tree.
+Pink grapefruit and spearmint would be another good blend.
+Personally, I love peppermint mixed with tea tree.

 Feel free to experiment to come up with your favorite flavor combo!

-*Essential oils above marked with (*) are not kid-safe essential oils for use under a certain age (more information).
+*Essential oils above marked with (*) are not kid-safe essential oils for use under certain ages (source).